-- Mulch and other appropriate vegetative practices shall be applied to disturbed areas within 7 days of grading if the area is to remain dormant (undisturbed) for more than 21 days or on areas and portions of the site which can be brought to final grade. - 2.
-Mulch shall consist of one of the following: - Straw Straw shall be unrotted small grain straw applied at the rate of 2 tons/ac. or 90 lb./1,000 sq. ft. (two to three bales).
-The straw mulch shall be spread uniformly by hand or mechanically so the soil surface is covered.
-For uniform distribution of hand-spread mulch, divide area into approximately 1,000 sq.ft. sections and place two 45-lb. bales of straw in each section. - Hydroseeders Wood cellulose fiber should be used at 2,000 lb./ac. or 46 lb./1,000 sq. ft. - Other Acceptable mulches include mulch mattings and rolled erosion control products applied according to manufacturer's recommendations or wood mulch/chips applied at 10-20 tons/ac.
+- Straw-If straw is used it shall be unrotted small-grain. straw applied at the rate of 2 tons per acre or 90 pounds (two to three bales) per 1,000-sq. ft.
+The mulch shall be spread uniformly by hand or mechanically applied so the soil surface is covered.
+For uniform distribution of hand-spread mulch, divide area into approximately 1.000-sq.-ft, sections and spread two 45-lb, bales of straw in each section. - Hydroseeders-If wood cellulose fiber is used, it shall be applied at 2,000 lb./ac. or 46 lb./1,000 sq. ft. - Other-Other acceptable mulches include rolled erosion control mattings or blankets applied according to manufacturer's recommendations or wood chips applied at 6 tons per acre. - Synthetic Binders-Synthetic binders such as Acrylic DLR (Agri-Tac), DCA-70, Petroset, Terra Tack or equivalent may be used at rates specified by the manufacturer - Wood Cellulose Fiber-Wood cellulose fiber shall be applied at a net dry weight of 750 pounds per acre.
+The wood cellulose fiber shall be mixed with water with the mixture containing a maximum of 50 pounds cellulose per 100 gallons of water.

-- 3. Mulch Anchoring Mulch shall be anchored immediately to minimize loss by wind or runoff.
-The following are acceptable methods for anchoring mulch. - Mechanical Use a disk, crimper, or similar type tool set straight to punch or anchor the mulch material into the soil.
-Straw mechanically anchored shall not be finely chopped but be left generally longer than 6 inches. - Mulch Nettings Use according to the manufacturer's recommendations, following all placement and anchoring requirements.
-Use in areas of water concentration and steep slopes to hold mulch in place. - Synthetic Binders For straw mulch, synthetic binders such as Acrylic DLR (Agri-Tac), DCA-70, Petroset, Terra Tack or equal may be used at rates recommended by the manufacturer.
-All applications of Sythetic Binders must be conducted in such a manner where there is no contact with waters of the state. - Wood Cellulose Fiber Wood cellulose fiber may be used for anchoring straw.
-The fiber binder shall be applied at a net dry weight of 750 lb./acre.
-The wood cellulose fiber shall be mixed with water and the mixture shall contain a maximum of 50 lb./100 gal. of wood cellulose fiber.